ritikthakur/EDA-H-1B-H-1B1-Visa-Petitions/README.md

 ![Rplot06](https://user-images.githubusercontent.com/51287188/112316875-84437900-8cd1-11eb-9e72-4f6816bece57.png)

-Looking at the Job Title and Employer, consultants/ Managers hired by Deloitte enjoy the highest average prevailing wage, Software Engineers at Microsoft arre paid way more than similar roles offered at different companies.
+Looking at the Job Title and Employer, consultants/ Managers hired by Deloitte enjoy the highest average prevailing wage, Software Engineers at Microsoft are paid way more than similar roles offered at different companies.

 ![Rplot07](https://user-images.githubusercontent.com/51287188/112316886-84dc0f80-8cd1-11eb-9cfe-a08d333461a3.png)

-Max. median wagw is provided by Facebook Inc., Min. median wage are observed to be of Tata Consultancy and INFOSYS Ltd.
+Max. median wage is provided by Facebook Inc., Min. median wage are observed to be of Tata Consultancy and INFOSYS Ltd.
 It's observed that J.P.
-Morgan Chase and Co. & Google LLC has one outliers each exceeding 250K USD Prevsiling Wage.
+Morgan Chase and Co. & Google LLC has one outlier each exceeding 250K USD Prevsiling Wage.

 ![Rplot08](https://user-images.githubusercontent.com/51287188/112316888-8574a600-8cd1-11eb-8259-a5b81fdd4887.png)